 Jim Drummond is a senior development professional who was part of DFID’s leadership team.
 He was most recently DFID’s Director for Western and Southern Africa and before that for South Asia.
 He has worked in India, Zimbabwe, Kenya and Tanzania and in senior positions in the Cabinet Office and FCO.

-Emma McGuigan is a senior executive in Accenture’s Technology practice, a team dedicated to the application of technology to business solutions for clients.
+Emma McGuigan is Group Technology Officer of Accenture’s Communications, Media and Technology Operating Group.
+She was formerly Managing Director with Accenture’s UK and Ireland Technology business, a team dedicated to the application of technology to business solutions for clients.
 She has held a range of client roles in her 18 year career, ranging from client account lead to solution architect.
-In addition she drives the Accent on Women agenda for Technology in the UK driving decisive action & tangible results on retention, recruitment & progression for Accenture women; running initiatives in the UK and across Europe.
+In addition she drives the Accent on Women agenda for Technology in the UK, driving decisive action & tangible results on retention, recruitment & progression for Accenture women; running initiatives in the UK and across Europe.

-Elisabeth Paulson (Chair) is a philanthropic consultant who has worked with innovative, international funders: The Elton John AIDS Foundation, Comic Relief and The Children’s Investment Fund Foundation.
-She worked for 10 years with The Economist Intelligence Unit, where she was the Deputy Director of the Country Forecast Service, senior economist and editor of the Asia division and the lead South Asia analyst.
+Elisabeth Paulson is an investment director with Impetus-PEF.
+Previously, she has worked as a philanthropic consultant with innovative, international funders: The Elton John AIDS Foundation, Comic Relief and The Children’s Investment Fund Foundation.
+She worked for ten years with The Economist Intelligence Unit, where she was the Deputy Director of the Country Forecast Service, senior economist and editor of the Asia division and the lead South Asia analyst.